Product properties

 Access them from the Control Panel, or from Menu > Configuration > Inventory, and create categories (season, genre, etc.), groups of variants (size, colour, etc.), multiple prices for the same product, or even logistical stages that define the status of your shipments.

-💎 Activate the Inventory payment gem in the Holded Store to enable them.
+💎 Activate the Inventory gem in the Holded Store to enable them.

 1. Product categories